This is What Happens to Your Body When You Drink Water

 Having a tough time staying on track at work?
 Try drinking a glass of water.
 Since your brain is made up of 80 percent water, it's no wonder proper hydration keeps your noggin functioning at its best.
-According to a UK study, mental flexibility improves by 14 after consuming water.
+According to a statement published in the ACSM's Health & Fitness Journal, a body water loss of 1 to 2 percent can impair cognitive performance.
 So drink up for memory and creativity!

 Drinking more water flushes out toxins from your body.
 It sounds too good to be true, but there's a scientific reason.
 The more water you drink, the better your kidneys will work.
 Since your kidneys' job is to filter out waste from your blood, the more efficient your kidneys are, the more toxins are being eliminated.
 To keep your valuable kidneys in tip-top shape (and avoid painful kidney stones), stay hydrated.

 Plain old water could be a natural pain reliever.
-People who suffered from headaches and migraines found relief by drinking seven glasses of water a day, according to a study out of the Netherlands.
+People who suffered from headaches and migraines found relief by drinking a little more than six glasses of water a day, according to a study out of the Netherlands.
 Plus, dehydration leads to muscle cramps like killer charley horses; drink up to stay pain-free.

 Sure, probiotics can help your bathroom schedule stay regular, but your digestive system also needs lots of water.
 To keep your colon functioning in tip-top shape, it needs to absorb up to 5 liters of water a day.
 So drink plenty of H2O to keep things ahem moving along.

 Your pee is clearer.